Michaelszeng/diffusion-policy-drake/README.md

 # Diffusion Policy Inference in Drake

-Michael's personal repo for testing diffusion policies trained in [https://github.com/Michaelszeng/diffusion-policy-experiments](my `diffusion-policy-experiment` repo) with the Robot Locomotion Group, based off work done by Abhinav Agarwal and Adam Wei.
+Michael's personal repo for testing and collecting training data for diffusion policies trained in [https://github.com/Michaelszeng/diffusion-policy-experiments](my `diffusion-policy-experiment` repo) using Drake.
+Work done for the Robot Locomotion Group, based off work done by Abhinav Agarwal and Adam Wei.

 ## Installation